-- · · · · · Factor Effect on the rate of photosynthesis Graph temperature Photosynthesis is controlled by an enzyme.
+action and and the control of the production because it Factor Effect on the rate of photosynthesis Graph temperature Photosynthesis is controlled by an enzyme.
 As the temperature increases so does the rate of photosynthesis, up until a certain point.
-If the temperature gets too high then the enzyme will be denatured and the rate of reaction with decrease. standing of Picture & Landschaff of Picture & Landscha light intensity As light intensity increases so does the rate of photosynthesis, until something else becomes the limiting factor (when the graph curve flattens) Intensity of light carbon dioxide concentration As carbon dioxide concentration increases so does the rate of photosynthesis, until something else becomes the limiting factor (when the graph curve flattens) Rate of Photosynthesis amount of chlorophyll Chlorophyll is the green pigment inside chloroplasts that absorbs light energy.
+If the temperature gets too high then the enzyme will be denatured and the rate of reaction with decrease.
+Temperature light intensity As light intensity increases so does the rate of photosynthesis, until something else becomes the limiting factor (when the graph curve flattens) Intensity of light carbon dioxide concentration As carbon dioxide concentration increases so does the rate of photosynthesis, until something else becomes the limiting factor (when the graph curve flattens) Rate of Photosynthesis Carbon dixing concentration amount of chlorophyll Chlorophyll is the green pigment inside chloroplasts that absorbs light energy.
 The more chlorophyll a plant has, the quicker photosynthesis can occur.